 Potentiometers are three terminal devices.
 Two terminals are the ends of a fixed resistive element.
 The third terminal is a wiper that makes an electrical connection to a variable point along the resistive element.
 The exact point the wiper connects to the resistive element depends on where the dial/screw driver slot is turned to.

 Trimmer potentiometer (trimpots) are small versions of potentiometers.
-They often fit in breadboards.
+They tend to fit in breadboards.
 Some of them fit really easily, and are a very common component now.

 - Brief 555 bistable mode flip flop alternating LEDs circuit

 - Brief 555 timer monostable one shot mode circuit

 - Brief 555 timer astable multivibrator mode circuit